 A dish I have seen come by now and then but one that I have never made or tasted.
 Time to do so!
 My slow cooker Shepherd’s Pie is made of lentils, lots of veggies and slow roasted root vegetables to make a creamy mash.
-Always in search of warming comfort foods to try for my family, ways to add more veggies to our daily diet.
+A great source of plant based protein, nutrients and fiber and has 520 calories per portion.

 I have made this Shepherds Pie in my slow cooker but it can be done in a regular oven.
 I have become a big fan of this way of food preparation because it gives me the feeling of being the closest possible to high raw food while eating warm, cooked dishes.
 The temperature is the key, the food cooked on a low setting is below boiling point which is a huge point for preserving nutrients.
 The power and heat with which your food is cooked has a big effect on our health.
 And slow cookers are so convenient!
 You put ingredients in the pot and dinner is ready when you come home.
 Next time recipe for a warm, comforting breakfast, but first let’s do this!